PsyMontréal: Notable contributions

 In addition to providing the trainings, PsyMontréal itself has notably contributed to the knowledge base of Quebec health care professionals in the use of Motivational interviewing, as the trainers of PsyMontreal has had many articles (all related to the use of Motivational Interviewing to promote healthy lifestyle changes) published in various scientific and professional journals, including the official journals of Quebec's professional Orders of Psychologists, of Respiratory Specialists, of Nurses, and the official journal of the Canadian Thoracic Society.

 PsyMontréal trainings were the subject of a RDI Santé television news program (the medical and health program of the Réseau de l'information news channel.

-Members of PsyMontréal have also been interviewed about Motivational Interviewing trainings.
+Members of PsyMontréal have also been interviewed about how Motivational Interviewing trainings are helpful to different members of professional orders in Quebec, as well as about the benefits of methods used by PsyMontreal, such as mindfulness meditation, teletherapy, behavioural interventions, encouraging social support and empirically validated online depression and anxiety questionnaires.